 Career Outlook for Nurses in Utah

-The Department of Workforce Services in Utah lists nursing as one of the top fields based on demand and salary and notes that nursing has the sixth-highest number of annual job openings in Utah.
-Of all careers that require degrees and professional licensure, nursing offers the most annual job openings.
+The Department of Workforce Services in Utah lists nursing as a top field based on demand and salary, noting that nursing has the sixth-highest number of annual job openings in Utah.
+Of all careers requiring degrees and professional licensure, nursing offers the most annual job openings.

-While nursing candidates with associate degrees and a nursing license have plenty of career opportunities in Utah, those with advanced degrees are in even greater demand.
-Specialized nurses, such as nurse anesthetists and nurse practitioners, have enormous earning potential in Utah.
+While nursing candidates with associate degrees and a nursing license have plenty of career opportunities in Utah, those with advanced degrees enjoy even greater demand.
+Specialized nurses, such as nurse anesthetists and nurse practitioners, experience enormous earning potential in Utah.
 Nurse practitioners in the state earn an annual mean wage of more than $100,000, and nurse anesthetists earn a mean wage of more than $155,000.
-Like RN positions, the BLS projects these advanced nursing positions to grow substantially over the next decade.
+The BLS projects these advanced nursing positions to grow substantially over the next decade.

 Biggest Hospitals in Utah

-Large hospitals are ideal settings for online nursing degree graduates, as hospitals typically have a large number of job openings.
-Aspiring nurses who wish to work in a particular hospital or medical center should try to acquire an internship or fellowship while attending nursing school in Utah.
+Large hospitals offer ideal settings for online nursing graduates, since they typically have a large number of job openings.
+Aspiring nurses who wish to work in a particular hospital or medical center should acquire an internship or fellowship while attending nursing school in Utah.

-- University of Utah Hospital: Opened in 1965, the University of Utah Hospital comprises 4 hospitals and 12 health centers and employs more than 8,000 people.
-The University of Utah hospital frequently hires talented new graduates.
-The hospital receives more than 25,000 admissions annually and is consistently ranked as the best hospital in the state.
+- University of Utah Hospital: Opened in 1965, the University of Utah Hospital comprises four hospitals and 12 health centers, and employs more than 8,000 people.
+The hospital frequently hires talented new graduates, and receives more than 25,000 admissions annually.
+It consistently ranks as the best hospital in the state.

-- Intermountain Medical Center: With 22 hospitals and various clinics, the Intermountain Medical Center is the largest hospital network in Utah and employs more than 34,000 people.
-Intermountain Medical Center has state-of-the-art equipment, participates in cutting-edge research, and works in a wide range of healthcare specialities.
+- Intermountain Medical Center: With 22 hospitals and various clinics, the Intermountain Medical Center is the largest hospital network in Utah, employing more than 34,000 people.
+Intermountain Medical Center features state-of-the-art equipment, participates in cutting-edge research, and works in a wide range of healthcare specialities.

 Additional Nursing Resources in Utah

-This government webpage includes information regarding state nursing standards, policies, and licensing.
+- Utah Division of Occupational and Professional Licensing: This government webpage features information regarding state nursing standards, policies, and licensing.
 It also provides resources related to testing, application, and compliance for nurses in Utah.
 The nursing statutes and rules listed are useful for new and veteran nurses.

-The UNA is the voice of nurses in Utah.
-It promotes the nursing profession and advocates for better healthcare practices, facilities, and employment standards.
+- Utah Nurses Association: The UNA acts as the voice of nurses in Utah.
+It promotes the nursing profession, advocating for better healthcare practices, facilities, and employment standards.
 Members have access to conferences, professional development resources, publications, and networking opportunities.

-The Utah Health Care Association improves the long-term care facilities and patient care in the state.
-Its webpage provides information on facilities and resources for citizens, care providers, and healthcare professionals.
-Members have access to professional development opportunities, industry information, and events.
+- Utah Health Care Association: The Utah Health Care Association improves the long-term care facilities and patient care in the state.
+Its web page provides information on facilities and resources for citizens, care providers, and healthcare professionals.
+Members can access professional development opportunities, industry information, and events.

-UNP is a professional organization that strives to improve the profession and care delivery of nurse practitioners in Utah by providing support, professional development, industry resources, and career assistance.
+- Utah Nurse Practitioners: UNP strives to improve the profession and care delivery of nurse practitioners in Utah by providing support, professional development, industry resources, and career assistance.

 Accredited Online Nursing Programs in Utah

-The following database will help aspiring nurses choose the best online nursing degree program for their academic and professional goals.
-The list comprises every accredited online nursing degree in Utah, including online ASN , MSN , DNP, RN to BSN , and BSN programs in Utah.
+The following database may help aspiring nurses choose the best online nursing program for their academic and professional goals.
+The list comprises every accredited online nursing degree in Utah, including online ADN , BSN, RN-to-BSN , MSN , and DNP programs in Utah.
 Online nursing programs in Utah allow students to satisfy licensure requirements without traveling across the country.